We don’t support this browser anymore.

 This fund launched in April 2018 and is managed by BNY Mellon's Real Return team.
 They invest in a variety of assets, such as shares, bonds, commodities and cash, and adjust their exposure to each depending on their economic outlook.
 They also have the flexibility to invest in emerging markets, high-yield bonds and derivatives which, if used, adds risk.

-The fund's sustainable ‘red lines' mean companies that violate the UN Global Compact Principles (a UN pact on human rights, labour, the environment and anti-corruption) and those incompatible with the aim of limiting global warming to 2°C are not considered.
+The fund's sustainable ‘red lines' mean companies that violate the UN Global Compact Principles (a UN pact on human rights, labour, the environment and anti-corruption) are not considered for the fund.
 It also won't invest in any company that makes more than 10% of its revenues from tobacco, gambling, weapons and several other controversial areas.

 The team’s experience and time-tested investment process give us confidence they can deliver good returns in a responsible way with this fund, although there are no guarantees.